HomeWhat we do

 The Zazamalala model

-The Zazamalala concept for nature protection and reforestation encompasses a wholistic approach, including protection of animals and plants, and involving the local people.
+The Zazamalala concept for nature protection and reforestation encompasses a holistic approach, including protection of animals and plants, and involving the local people.

 Apart of reforestation and breeding of endangered animals, community development is a prime issue.
 This means giving as many local people as possible paid work in the forest and thereby making them economically independent.
 It also implies education about issues such as nature conservation, climate change, health care.
 Moreover, it emphasizes education on local schools, which means supporting these schools with money and materials as well as repairing the buildings.
 Finally, but very important, it means providing solar cookers to local mothers and thereby making them independent of fuelwood from the forest.